Modeling Interface

 In the assembly feature panel, right click on the datum surface to display the function list as follows:

-# Right click of assembly sub-parts
+# Right click on the assembly sub-parts

 In the assembly, right-click the sub-part to display the function list as follows: